+The presence and length of the NSTR Indication Bitmap subfield is summarized in Table 9-788xyz (Length of the NSTR Indication Bitmap subfield).
+Each bit Bj j  i in the NSTR Indication Bitmap field included in the Per-STA Profile subelement with Link ID subfield equal to i (where 0  i  15 ) is set to 1 if the link pair corresponding to Link IDs equal to i and j is NSTR and the Basic variant Multi-Link element contains a Per-STA Profile subelement with Link ID j; otherwise it is set to 0.
+Bit Bi in the NSTR Indication Bitmap field included in the Per-STA Profile subelement with Link ID subfield equal to i is reserved.(#8288)

-The contents of the STA Profile field when a STA affiliated with an MLD transmits the Basic variant Multi- Link element are defined in 35.3.2.2 (Advertisement of complete or partial per-link information).
+The contents of the STA Profile field (#4735) are defined in 35.3.2.2 (Advertisement of complete or partial per-link information).

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.